Who is this course for?

-There are lots of courses that teach you programming…and of course I suggest you do as many as you can.
-However, if this is your first time, or if you are wanting to see if programming is for you, or your children, then this is the best course for you.
+There are lots of courses that teach you video editing…and of course I suggest you do as many as you can.
+However, if this is your first time, or if you are wanting to get into videography, then this is the best course for you.
 Why?

 What kind of materials are included?